Judging by its name, the Velocity Diet sounds like a dream come true for those looking to lose weight quickly.

 - midafternoon: protein shake, flameout fatty acid supplement, cold water

-- dinner: protein shake (or a healthy solid meal once a week), flameout fatty acid supplement, cold water
+- dinner: a healthy whole food meal, flameout fatty acid supplement, cold water

 - post-workout: workout recovery drink